CyranoB/readability-python/memory-bank/progress.md

 ### Core Functionality

-1. **CLI Tool**: The command-line interface for the library still needs to be implemented.
-2. **Packaging**: The library needs to be packaged for distribution on PyPI.
+1. **Packaging**: The library needs to be packaged for distribution on PyPI.

+### Completed Functionality

+1. **CLI Tool**: Implemented a command-line interface for the library that supports:
+   - Processing HTML from URLs, files, or stdin
+   - Multiple output formats (HTML, text, JSON)
+   - Writing output to files or stdout
+   - Custom user agent and timeout for HTTP requests
+   - Debug mode for troubleshooting

 ### Test Cases